Always a Snare

 Is it any wonder Jesus accepted the thieves, murderers, and morally impure over the religious hypocrites?

 The former came to Jesus broken, bleeding captives seeking forgiveness and love.
-They came with a repentant heart.
-Covered His feet with their tears.
+They came with a repentant heart—covered His feet with their tears.

 The latter came self-assured and confident of their lack of need for help.
-They came with an arrogant heart – saw themselves good.
+They came with an arrogant heart—saw themselves good.

 Hypocrites love to sound the trumpet before their good deeds.
-They desire to bring glory to themselves.
+They desire to bring glory to themselves

-They make sure they receive praise.
+They make sure they receive praise, and that the whole world knows!

 PRAYER